SamS34/Inventory-Manager/README.md

 ---

 ## 🔗 Versions
-There are 2 versions offline and online which you can find in assets area
+There are 2 versions offline and online which you can find in releases area

 ## 🚀 Features: